 For any companies planning to operate in Qatar and benefit from its low corporate tax of 10%, proper tax filing is a must.
 It is required for every company, local or foreign to submit an annual financial statement that complies with the IFRS and the regulations of the Ministry of Economy and Commerce.

-A company that has foreign ownerships (even partially) which gets its income from within Qatar is taxable by Qatari authorities.
+A company that has foreign ownerships (even partially) that gets its income from within Qatar is taxable by Qatari authorities.

 There are various deductibles that can be applied for instance,